DevonCurrent/DropboxSearchTool/Documentation/DevelopmentManual.md

 ## The technical aspects of the system
 The source code has some technical aspects, and so it will be explained in full.
 Each file's documentation goes into more detail, but a general overview of the process will be explained in the order that a search is made by a user:

-- SearchMain is the script that starts the server.
+- DropboxSearchTool.py is the script that starts the server.
 It restarts the server if it is shut off for any reason.

-- DropboxSearchMain handles each individual thread for searches made by users.
+- SearchMain handles each individual thread for searches made by users.
 This also handles instantiating the Slack bot and Dropbox bot, and returning information back through Slack.

 - DropboxBot and SlackBot are instances of the Dropbox app and Slack bot respectively, that use the tokens provided in DropboxSearchTokens.txt